hnamitha1/CV/README.md

 I am constantly looking for ways to improve in everything I do.
 I love a challenge and am comfortable tackling new techniques that I have no prior experience with.

 - Built multiple projects in various different languages throughout the Makers Academy course using TDD
-- At Makers Academy I worked in a team with four other students Learnt ES6 and Phaser that we have not learnt before and built a 2D game in 12 days https://makers-invaders.herokuapp.com/, using Agile methodology.
+- At Makers Academy I worked in a team with four other students learnt ES6 and Phaser that we have not learnt before and built a 2D game in 12 days https://makers-invaders.herokuapp.com/, using Agile methodology.

 #### Problem Solving